 SSDI is a federal insurance program for people who’ve worked and paid taxes for a certain amount of time before they become disabled.
 When you apply for SSDI, Social Security will first decide whether you meet the work-history requirements.
 If you don’t, you’ll receive what’s known as a “technical denial.”
 Next, a disability examiner will approve or deny your application based on the severity of your medical condition.
 (Learn more about eligibility for SSDI.)

 Seven in ten (70%) of our readers were denied for SSDI benefits at the initial application stage.
 If that seems discouraging, there are a couple of important points to keep in mind.
 First of all, the number of denials includes people who were turned down for lack of work-history or recent work (or because they were working at the time they applied).
-According to government statistics, 45% of SSDI applicants receive technical denials.
-The approval rate is significantly higher (closer to 40%, according to government statistics), if you only look at initial decisions based on medical reasons.
+According to government statistics from 2017, 47% of SSDI applicants receive technical denials.
+So if you look at initial decisions based on medical reasons alone, the approval rate is significantly higher (49%) than it is for all applications.

 Second, you can appeal a medical denial by requesting a hearing before an administrative law judge (although most states require applicants to request a reconsideration review first).
 Our survey shows that the chances of getting benefits improve significantly once a judge reviews your case.
 More than half (55%) of readers who applied for SSDI were approved at the hearing stage—nearly twice as many as those who got approvals at the initial stage.
-Yet nearly half (45%) of the readers who were denied at the outset didn’t request a hearing.
-That’s too bad, because applicants who give up or miss the deadline for filing an appeal lose a good chance to receive benefits.
+So when applicants who are eligible to request a hearing simply give up or miss the deadline for filing an appeal, they lose a good chance to receive benefits.
 (For details on the factors that improve your chances at a hearing, see our survey results on the odds of getting benefits after a disability hearing.)

 Our survey pointed to several factors that affect the likelihood of getting SSDI (beyond the severity of your medical condition and whether you appeal an initial denial), including when you stopped working and whether you’ve recently seen a doctor (see our statistics on who’s likely to get approved for Social Security disability).
 But one of the most important things you can do to help yourself is to hire a lawyer.
 More than 70% of SSDI applicants who hired a lawyer were awarded benefits, compared to 41% of those who didn’t have legal representation.